Gameye/gameye-sdk-php/README.md

 ## Examples ##

-We have made an example implementation based on the Laravel framework which uses all functions of this SDK, it shows you have to create a basic backend how to create and manage matches via our API.
+We have created an example implementation of this SDK based on the Laravel framework which implements all functions provided here, this should show you how to create a basic backend and how to create and manage matches via our API.

 + [Example implementation in Laravel](https://github.com/Gameye/gameye-sdk-example-laravel).

 ## Contributing ##
-We encourage everyone to help us better our public packages.
+We encourage everyone to help us improve our public packages.
 If you want to contribute please submit a [pull request](https://github.com/Gameye/gameye-sdk-php/pulls).

 ## License ##
 [BSD (Berkeley Software Distribution) License](https://opensource.org/licenses/bsd-license.php).
 2017 Gameye B.V.